-If there is a topology change that causes multiple destinations to be marked ACTIVE, EIGRP will build a single QUERY packet with all destinations present.
+If there is a topology change that causes multiple destinations to be marked ACTIVE, EIGRP will build one or more QUERY packet for all destinations present.
 The state of each route is recorded individually, so a responding QUERY or REPLY need not contain all the same destinations in a single packet.
 Since EIGRP uses a reliable transport mechanism, route QUERY packets are also guaranteed be reliably delivered.